fr4nc1sj0hn/3nf-star-schema/README.md

 Step 1: Upload the each csv file under <i>data</i> on separate sql tables.

 Step 2: Execute <i>CreateDimensionalModel.sql</i> to create and populate the tables.
+Note that you need to change the schema name from <i>test</i> to whatever schema you uploaded the data into.
+For example, by default, tables will be created under <i>dbo</>.
+So this means that SQL statement using <i>test.Employees</i> will be changed to <i>dbo.Employees</i>

 Take note that dimension attributes can be sourced from a different table.
 For example, Employee Status is from a different table but is included in DimEmployee.
 You have to group together related attributes into a single dimension table.
 An example in retail is Product and Product Type.